kevinveenbirkenbach/cymais/roles/net-wireguard-plain/README.md

 ## Description

 This role manages WireGuard on a client system.
 It sets up essential services and scripts to configure and optimize WireGuard connectivity.
-Additionally, it provides a link to an Administration document for creating client keys.

 ## Overview